diamondkinetics/api-guide/README.md

 - Deleting multiple swings: `DELETE /swings/:uuids`
 ### Proposals
 - Increase character count for request URL in tomcat https://serverfault.com/questions/56691/whats-the-maximum-url-length-in-tomcat
+### Considerations
+- Partial Success?
+Or only success/failure?

 ## Versioning
 We declare the major version of the API to use in the URL